-6.4 Work Schedules.
-Regular employees shall be notified of their work schedule, including the employee's workdays and hours.
+- 5.4 Work Schedules.
+Employees shall be notified of their work schedule, including the employee's workdays and hours. - 5.5 Schedule Changes.
 Employees will be given notice of work schedule changes ten (10) work days in advance of the change.
 If a ten (10) day notice is not given, the employee shall be compensated at the overtime rate as per Article 7.4 for all hours worked outside the regular schedule until the notice requirement is met.